 How to Prevent Tumors

 Feeding your rat a nutritious, low-fat diet can help prevent cancerous tumors in some rats.
 In fact, several studies show a decrease in mammary tumor formation in rats fed a diet high in miso, a soybean product.
 Spaying or neutering your pet rat may also help reduce the likelihood of your rat contracting cancerous breast tumors.
-And choosing a male rat will decrease your chances of dealing with breast tumors or pituitary tumors even further.
+Choosing a male rat will decrease your chances of dealing with breast tumors or pituitary tumors even further.
 However, male rats can still grow a tumor.
 So it's important to remember that any rat you purchase as a pet is unlikely to lead a long life.